What Is Happening With Your Postpartum Body? - Baby Chick

 Cramping

-Immediately after delivery, you are still able to feel the top or fundus of the uterus up to your belly button.
-In the next 6 weeks, the uterus will involute (shrink) to its normal size of a fist.
-The way it achieves this drastic change in size is by contraction of the uterine muscles – also known as cramping.
-The cramping will get more and more bearable with time.
-However, it will remain present to some degree for up to six weeks, and sometimes longer if breastfeeding.
-When milk is released during breastfeeding, the hormone oxytocin is released, which is the same hormone that causes uterine contractions.
-The good news is, this type of pain typically responds well to NSAIDs such as ibuprofen.
-Most women only need pain medication for the first few days.
+Immediately after delivery, you can still feel the top or fundus of the uterus up to your belly button.5 In the next six weeks, the uterus will involute (shrink) to its normal size of a fist.
+It achieves this drastic change in size by contraction of the uterine muscles, also known as cramping.5,6 The cramping will get more and more bearable with time.
+However, it will remain present to some degree for up to six weeks and sometimes longer if breastfeeding.5 When milk is released during breastfeeding, the hormone oxytocin is released, the same hormone that causes uterine contractions.5,7

 Vaginal Soreness